Rationale & evidence for Lectica’s nonprofit mission

 - They optimize learning by supporting Virtuous Cycles of Learning — cycles of goal setting, information gathering, application, and evaluation [11,13].

 - They are all calibrated to a single theoretically derived learning metric — making it possible to track growth on a non-arbitrary scale [14,24].
-All students, regardless of their rates of growth, will be able to see themselves as learners [5,6,14].
+All students, regardless of their rates of growth, can see themselves as learners [5,6,14].

-- Each DiscoTest can be used in multiple grades, often grades 4–12.
+- Each DiscoTest is designed for multiple grades, often grades 4–12.

 - The results of research we conduct to build each DiscoTest is stored in a knowledge base (developmental dictionary) we call the Lectical Dictionary .
 It is used to trace learning trajectories, build learning resources, and score assessments.